 And finally, on the right page side, you will see information on the current top pages that are ranking for your keyword in Google.
 There, you will get information on their Domain Authority, their number of backlinks as well as other useful metrics.

 Now you just have to look through the options and find one topic that is underserved and easy to rank.
-To do this, look for a low keyword difficulty (>29) and medium to high monthly volume (1000+).
+If you’re still on the fence about targeting high or low search volume keywords, just remember this rule of thumb: Look for a low keyword difficulty (>29) and medium to high monthly volume (1000+).

 Understanding Short tail VS Long tail keywords